ml-tuw/ml-tuw.github.io/teaching/ws2021/projects_tg.md

 title: Prof. Thomas Gärtner's Project List
 ---

-Below is a list of a few topics I am happy to supervise.
+Below is a list of a few topics that I am happy to supervise.
 Most of the topics can scale from an [*algorithms and applications*](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?dswid=4515&dsrid=310&courseNr=194101&semester=2020W&locale=en) project all the way to a thesis.
 Smaller projects can focus on a few aspects while theses should be more extensive and answer a research question.
 I am happy to supervise other topics as well if you are able to describe the scientific merrit and novelty of the machine learning algorithm/theory sufficiently well.